Ilija-nik1/text_mods/README.md

 # Text Formatting Toolkit

 text_mods is a Python module for formatting text strings in various ways.
-It includes functions for removing HTML tags and punctuation, replacing words with synonyms and applying different formatting styles such as bold, italic and colored text.
+It includes functions for removing HTML tags and punctuation, replacing words with synonyms, applying different formatting styles such as bold, italic and colored text.
+In addition it performs natural language processing tasks such as entity recognition, word frequency counting and text summarization.

 ## Requirements+

 * Python 3.6 or higher
 * NLTK library
 * WordNet database
+* gensim library
+* googletrans library
+* spacy library
+* en_core_web_sm package for Spacy

 ## Installation

 * Install Python 3.6 or higher from the official website: [Here] (<https://www.python.org/downloads/>)
-* Install the NLTK library by running **pip install nltk** in your terminal or command prompt.
+* Install the NLTK library by running ```pip install nltk``` in your terminal or command prompt.
 * Download the WordNet database by running the following commands in a Python interpreter: arduino